victorzidaroiu/redis-node-cache/README.md

 - `.set(key, value, expires)` Set a value in the cache with an optional expires timeout in ms. Returns a promise that either resolves to "OK" or throws an error.

 - `.get(key)` Get a value from the cache.
-Returns a promise that either resolves to the value or throws an error.
+Returns a promise that either resolves to the value (or null if it doesn't exist) or throws an error.

 - `.connected` Returns true if connected to the redis server, false otherwise.